lakejs/lake-docs/guide/about.md

 ## Limitations

-The following features will not be added to Lake, as supporting them would significantly increase the size and complexity of the software, ultimately compromising the user experience.
+The following features will not be added to Lake, as supporting them would significantly increase the software's size and complexity, ultimately compromising the user experience.

 * Real-time collaboration
 * Typography beyond standard web practices

-If these features are essential to you, please consider using alternative editors.
+If these features are essential to you, please consider alternative editors.